Last Updated on

-Dr. C.V.
+Dr C.V.
 Raman officially declared on 28th February, 1928 that he had invented the Raman Effect.
 He was then awarded the Nobel Prize in Physics in 1930 for his findings.
-The National Council for Science and Technology Communication (NCSTC) put forward a proposal that National Science Day be celebrated on 28th February every year to pay tribute to this achievement.
+The National Council for Science and Technology Communication (NCSTC) put forward a proposal for the National Science Day to be celebrated on 28th February every year to pay tribute to this achievement.
 Following this, the Government of India accepted the proposal, and the first-ever National Science Day was celebrated on 28th February, 1987.

 What Is the Raman Effect?

 The Raman Effect states that when a light wave emerges out of a liquid, a portion of this light wave is distributed in a direction that’s different from the direction of the incoming light wave.
 Most of this scattered light is of an unchanged wavelength.
 This research by Dr C.V.
 Raman thus explains certain phenomena like why seawater looks blue in colour.
 The Raman Effect is all about the flexible distribution of photon particles.

 What Are the Objectives of National Science Day?

 National Science Day’s primary objective is to ignite an interest in science, inspire people, especially students, to perform new experiments, and make them aware of the latest developments in science and technology.
 Several scientific activities and programs are organised on this day.

 On this day, various efforts and achievements in science are celebrated, and dialogues are held on the implementation of new technologies.
 Students of institutes all over the country demonstrate different science projects, and the national and state-level science institutions display their latest research.
 The celebration also includes public speeches, radio and TV talk shows, exhibitions of science movies, science exhibitions based on different themes and concepts, events for watching the night sky, quiz competitions, debates, and many more such activities.